emildenkov/OpportuNest/README.md

 OpportuNest is a Django-based web application designed to connect employers with employees efficiently.
 Below is an overview of how the platform operates:

 ### Home Page and Account Registration
-- When you open the application, you'll be greeted by the home page, which includes buttons for `Log In` and `Register`.
+- When you open the application, you'll be greeted by the home page, which includes button for `Log In`.
 - Clicking on `Log In` redirects you to the login page.
 If you don’t have an account, click `Register` at the bottom of the login form.
 - During registration, you will select your desired account type (Company or Seeker).
 This choice will determine the registration form you complete.
 - After successful registration, you’ll receive a welcome email and can start using the app.